hgroener/diversity_in_poetry_generation/diversity-in-poetry-generation/sampling/Readme.md

 --model_name model_name \
 --out_path path_to_store_sample \
 ```
-Refer to sample_generation_llm.py to get a list of available sampling techniques.
+Refer to sample_generation_llm.py to get a list of available sampling and searching techniques.